sl4m/vm/README.md

   * Copy `Vagrantfile.example` as `Vagrantfile` or create your own.
   * Configure and uncomment recipes that you want cooked.
+  * Optionally create your own recipes and place in the `cookbooks/custom` directory

 ### One click install command